tiy-sa-python-django/onboarding/README.md

 Check out the [GitHub Guides](https://guides.github.com/) if you want to learn how to use GitHub prior to class.

 Full disclosure: git and github can be *very confusing*, even to experienced developers.
-We'll be learning a lot in class, including how to use github, but it's not unusual to get "stuck" when using git.
+We'll be learning a lot in class, including how to use git and github, but it's not unusual to get "stuck" when using git.
 When that happens, just like any other challenge, please ask for help.
 This is even more important with git, as it is possible to lose your work with poorly chosen git commands.
 So when in doubt, stop and ask for help.

 # Typing
 One of the best and worst things about being a developer is that computers will do exactly what you tell them.
 It's as if you have an all-powerful genie who, when you ask them to "make me a sandwich" will happily make you (into) a sandwich.
 As a developer, that means if you make a typo, the computer will try to do exactly what you say, even if it's nonsense.
 During your career, you *will* spend countless hours trying to figure out what went wrong when you typed "delete_user" instead of "delete_user()" - those parenthesis are important!

 If you don't know how to touch type (type without looking at the keyboard), spend some time each day working on touch typing (you can try http://www.keybr.com/).
 If you already know how to touch type, I would highly recommend working through the Python lessons on http://typing.io.
 Typing for programming is actually a bit different than everyday typing, so getting some practice in could save you a ton of time the first few weeks of class.

+# The End
+Thanks for getting this far!
+I know the above is a lot of information and work, but please make sure you complete it all before class starts so we can all hit the ground running.
+I'm looking forward to having you in class soon!